Alyssa3467/R-Cube-Project/README.md

 # R-Cube-Project
-Custom 3D printer controlled by a Raspberry Pi 3 B+ and a Teensy 3.6.
-Using a Raspberry Pi Compute Module by itself would be electrically simpler but far more expensive.
+Custom 3D printer using an ATX power supply and controlled by a Raspberry Pi 3 B+ and a Teensy 4.1.